metadata-school/IntroductionToiRODSCourse/Workbooks/Rules.md

 ### Follow On Exercises

-Number two is extra optional and suggested only for those who have raced through the rest and/or a programming background, at least in the time we have today!
+Number two is extra optional and suggested only for those who have raced through the rest and/or have a programming background, at least in the time we have today!

 1. Try with `irule --list --file ../Examples/ruleprint_hello.r` what's the difference?
 Why?
 2. Try again with the verbose option set.
 What's the difference?